isorna/dropcommander/docs/es/dzc/rules/scenery.md

 Infantry inside a Garrison may choose to move through it.
 While a Garrison may have multiple storeys, it s assumed that the Infantry squads cover all of the storeys in their time inside, so these levels have no bearing on gameplay.

 **All units are always counted as being within 1" of every other unit** (friendly and enemy) in the same Garrison.
-This means that all Infantry squads count as being **in coherency.**
+This means that all Infantry squads count as being **in coherency**.

-To move in a Garrison, simply choose an edge of the Garrison for your Infantry units to move to, regardless of its distance away. **Units in the same squad can move to different edges,** or not move at all, but **no units can move to the same edge as an enemy unit.** While this movement counts as an action, **the units count as remaining stationary for the purposes of their weapons's M&F distance.**
+To move in a Garrison, simply choose an edge of the Garrison for your Infantry units to move to, regardless of its distance away. **Units in the same squad can move to different edges,** or not move at all, but **no units can move to the same edge as an enemy unit**.
+While this movement counts as an action, **the units count as remaining stationary for the purposes of their weapons's M&F distance**.

 The easiest way of representing infantry movement inside a Garrison is to move the units to the edge they re occupying.
 While most scenery pieces have easy-to- identify edges, some will be a bit more complicated.
 In this situation, simply agree with your opponent at the start of the game.